Be Careful What You Say

 Retaliation

 They started it, I’m going to finish it.
-This one may be the easiest of all to address …”Do not be overcome by evil, but overcome evil with good.”
+This one may be the easiest of all to address.
+The Apostle Paul writes, ”Do not be overcome by evil, but overcome evil with good.”
 (Romans 12:17).

-Consider how our Lord reacted when others “started it”?
-When confronted with accusations and lies He sometimes was totally silent, sometimes gently corrected and sometimes just spoke in a parable to give them something to think about.
-Being able to repay evil words with good words can be a powerful witness for Christ.
+Consider how our Lord reacted when others started it.
+Confronted with accusations and lies, Jesus sometimes was silent, sometimes gently corrected, and sometimes just offered his accusers a parable to think about.
+When crucified, Jesus said out loud, “Father, forgive them.”
+How we repay others can be a powerful witness for Christ or a denial of our very faith in Christ.

 What we don’t say

-I thought I would end with something different…how “what we do not say” can be careless.
-Not only should we “encourage one another and build one another up” (1 Thessalonians 5:11) but we should also “take advantage of every opportunity” (Ephesians 5:16).
-There is a man who sits on the end of the last pew at Mass most weeks.
-He smiles and extends his hand to everyone walking by.
-Some walk past and simply ignore him.
-A simply smile and handshake is an opportunity to build someone up.
-Jesus did not ignore anybody, even those with leprosy.
+I thought I would end with something different: how what we do not say can be careless.
+Not only should we “encourage one another and build one another up” (1 Thessalonians 5:11), but we should also “take advantage of every opportunity” (Ephesians 5:16).
+Consider the following scenarios:

 Conclusion